 In addition to the Financial Support and Flexible Accommodation Contracts, detailed under 'Things to know before you arrive', there is other support, detailed below, available to ensure you get the most out of your time at University.

 After your first year at York you may decide to rent shared private sector accommodation that requires a UK based rent guarantor.
 If you don’t have a UK based guarantor, the University will either act as your guarantor through the Rent Guarantee Scheme, or will cover the administration fee charged by a private rent guarantor service (e.g Housing Hand), in order to enable you to rent in the private sector.

 Study skills support

 The academic support office can help you develop a number of key study skills to improve your academic experience, including skills in academic reading and writing, IT and maths and delivering a presentation.

-There are plenty of people you can approach for advice or a chat when you are at York, including your college team, your academic supervisor, YUSU, Open Door and Disability and colleagues in the Student Hub.
+In addition to the support you will receive from the care leavers’ contact, there are plenty of people you can approach for advice or a chat when you are at York, including your college team, your academic supervisor, YUSU, Open Door and Disability and colleagues in the Student Hub.